ico1036/ZAJJ_with_Data/JSON/brilcalc.md

-### Patial luminosity can be calculated using brilcalc
+### Partial luminosity can be calculated using brilcalc

 #### 0. Installation must be done in lxplus